Start of the Ice Cross Downhill season in Wagrain-Kleinarl

 Action on ice

-The race calendar of the Riders Cup, which was kicked off in Wagrain-Kleinarl last year, consists of five competitions in Europe and North America.
+The race calendar of the Riders Cup, which is again kicked off in Wagrain-Kleinarl this year, consists of five competitions in Europe and North America.

 „Riders Cup 2017 – See the fastest ice skaters live in Wagrain-Kleinarl."